 It’s no secret that caregiving can be overwhelming and, whether you have been a caregiver for a few days or many years, you may still have questions.
 Continuous learning is an important part of being a caregiver and often the more knowledge you have, the more in control and capable you will feel.

-At the Alzheimer’s Disease Caregiver Support Initiative, our team of compassionate professionals are eager to help provide answers, education and training.
+At the Alzheimer’s Disease Caregiver Support Initiative in Plattsburgh, NY, our team of compassionate professionals are eager to help provide answers, education, and training.
 We have put together a list below of our most frequently asked questions from family caregivers and our answers.

 What is the difference between Alzheimer’s Disease and dementia?